KavyaMantena/Professional-README-Generator/Develop/README.md

   ## Installation
   To install this application, please follow the steps below:
-  To install, clone the repository onto your machine.
-Make sure to npm init and npm install inquirer within your terminal to install required dependencies
+  To install this application you need to clone the repository on to your command line.
+Then make sure to npm init and npm install inquirer in your command line.
+So that the applicaiton can be generated.

   ## Usage
-  To use the generator, run the node index.js in your terminal at the root of directory of the file.
+  To use this application, you need to run index.js on command line, which will promput questions on command line.
+By answering the questions on command line, it will further generate the README file to by used for one's application.

   ## Made With
-  undefined
+  JavaScript, Node.js, and ES6

   ## Contribution
-  Contributors can create issues in the repository provided by the github link.
+  Other users can contribute by creating issues on the github repository provided by the user.

   ## Tests
-  No tests were ran for this project.
-But you can used jest to create tests for this project.
+  No tests were created for this application.
+But anyone can use jest to create tests for this application.

   ## Questions
   If you have any questions, Please reach out to me via E-mail or Github